YannSovandet/YannSovandet/README.md

 # Hi 👋, I'm Yann Sovandet

-🎓 Final-year Computer Science student at RUPP (Royal University of Phnom Penh)
+🎓 I fresh graduate with Bachelor's degree in Computer Science from the Royal University of Phnom Penh (RUPP).
-👨‍💻 Flutter & Laravel Developer
+👨‍💻 Flutter Developer
 📱 Specialized in building cross-platform mobile applications (iOS & Android)
 🚀 Passionate about crafting clean UIs using a lot of Flutter widgets